isabella232/visualstudiogeeks.github.io/_posts/2016-02-18-ContinuousDeliveryWithTFS2015-AutomateBuildTestDeploy.md

 > With so much common between Build and Release Management, so much so that Build also has access to deployment tasks, you may ask how are the build and release management different?

 While the line between Build and Release Management is blur because both share so much in common. **The key difference is that Deployment is just one of the activities performed in Release Management.** As illustrated in the image below, the new Release Management solution allows creating release pipelines.
 A release pipeline can consist of one or more environments.
 Each environment can have one or more physical or virtual deployment targets.
 Environments provide pre-release and post-release approval workflow as well as tasks for testing and deployment.
+[SPACE]
 <img src="/assets/img/blog/tarun/ContinuousDeliveryWithTFS2015-TFSReleasePipeline.png" alt="TFS Release Pipeline" style="width:100%;height:100%"><sub><center><b>Image 3 - Release Pipeline</b></center></sub>
+[SPACE]
 ### Learn how to take advantage of Release Management in TFS 2015
 ---

 Itching to get started with the all new web-based Release Management solution in TFS 2015....?
+[SPACE]

-+ The Team Foundation Server 2015 Cookbook includes over 80 hands-on DevOps and ALM focused labs for Scrum Teams to enable software teams to champion the implementation of modern application lifecycle and DevOps tooling using Team Foundation Server 2015.
+The Team Foundation Server 2015 Cookbook includes over 80 hands-on DevOps and ALM focused labs for Scrum Teams to enable software teams to champion the implementation of modern application lifecycle and DevOps tooling using Team Foundation Server 2015.
 Among other things the chapter on release management includes hands on labs for...
+[SPACE][SPACE]
 * Creating a release definition in Team Web Portal
 * Mapping Artifacts to a release definition
 * Configuring a release definition for Continuous Deployment